Carvalho61/Carvalho61/README.md

 - 👋 Hi, I’m @Carvalho61
-- 👀 I’m interested in EA for trading
+- 👀 I’m interested in Flutter and OutSystems
-- 🌱 I’m currently learning portuguese
+- 🌱 I’m currently learning English
 - 💞️ I’m looking to collaborate on Brasil
 - 📫 How to reach me ...